sheshagiri-t/pullrequestreview/pull_request_template.md

 Please include a summary of the change and which issue is fixed.

+Fixes # (issue).

 List any dependencies that are required for this change.

-Fixes # (issue)

 ## Type of change

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- ( ) Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- ( ) New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that might cause existing functionality to not work as expected)
+- ( ) Breaking change (fix or feature that might cause existing functionality to not work as expected)

 ## Tested on following Browser-OS